I’ve been using both TENS and EMS for years and own a box full of units but surprisingly, I didn’t have a wireless machine in there.

 It’s an all round electrotherapy device designed to relieve muscle, joint, and arthritis pain, as well as aid in exercise preparation, recovery, and muscle conditioning.

-So without further ado, I’m super excited to tell you everything I discovered about the machine in this iReliev PlayMakar review.
+So without further ado, I’m super excited to tell you everything I discovered about the machine in this iReliev wireless TENS and EMS unit review.

-PlayMakar has 14 programs in total.
+The unit has 14 programs in total.
 Eight of these are for TENS therapy and 6 of them for EMS.
-If you are unaware of the difference between TENS and EMS, read this article to understand.
+If you are unaware of the difference, read about TENS vs EMS to understand.

 So the TENS programs are designed to provide relief for both chronic and acute pain.
 TENS program 8 (P8) has been specifically created for: “symptomatic relief and management of chronic, intractable pain and relief of pain associated with arthritis.”